sheldonhull/sheldonhull.hugo/content/blog/2013-04-17-how-to-default-ssrs-date-parameters-to-the-first-and-last-day-of-the-the-previous-month.md

 ---
 date: "2013-04-17T00:00:00Z"
 tags:
   - sql-server
-title: How to default SSRS date parameters to the first and last day of the the previous month
+title: "How to default SSRS date parameters to the first and last day of the the previous month"
 ---

 Populating default dates in SSRS can be helpful to save the user from having to constantly input the date range they normally would use.
 When a report is pulled for last month's information, defaulting the date fields for the user can help streamline their usage of the report, instead of them manually selecting with the date-picker control in SSRS.
 The formula's I used were: